Half-elf (Dungeons & Dragons)

-The half-elf is a player character race featured in Dungeons & Dragons and related material.
+The half-elf is a humanoid race in the Dungeons & Dragons fantasy role-playing game, one of the primary races available for player characters, and play a central role in the narratives of many setting worlds of the game.
+As the offspring of humans and elves they are known as "half-elves" among humans and in sourcebooks, and as "half-humans" among elves.

+Creative influences

+Gary Gygax originally claimed Dungeons & Dragons elves draw very little from J. R. R. Tolkien's version of the elf.
+However, multiple academics have argued that aspects of elves and half-elves in Dungeons & Dragons are directly traceable to Tolkien's portrayal.
+Alluding to a 1977 cease-and-desist order, Wired wrote that "D&D cocreator Gary Gygax’s nods toward fantasy forefather Tolkien—including elves, dwarves, halflings (hobbits), and orcs—were so obvious that Tolkien Enterprises threatened to take copyright action."
+And in 2000, reports the Strong National Museum of Play, Gygax "stated that the Tolkien works had a 'strong impact' on the development of Dungeons & Dragons".

+Michael J. Tresca, in the book The Evolution of Fantasy Role-Playing Games (2014), wrote that before Tolkien's work, "the most modern depiction of elves that would influence the fantasy genre was Lord Dunsany's novel The King of Elfland's Daughter (1924)" which "firmly establishes that elves can breed with humans (more echoes of half-elves)" and "elven women in particular as something to be greatly desired by human men".

 Publication history

+Original Dungeons & Dragons

+The half-elf first appeared as a player character race in the Greyhawk supplement to the original 1974 edition of Dungeons & Dragons.

 Advanced Dungeons & Dragons 1st edition

 The half-elf appeared as a player character race in the original Player's Handbook (1978).
 The half-elf also appeared in the original Monster Manual (1977).
 The half-elves of the Dragonlance setting were detailed in Dragonlance Adventures (1987).

 Advanced Dungeons & Dragons 2nd edition

 The half-elf appeared as a character race in the second edition Player's Handbook (1989).
 The half-elf also appeared in the Monstrous Compendium Volume One (1989), and Monstrous Manual (1993).
 Options for the half-elf character race were presented in Player's Option: Skills & Powers (1995).
 The planar half-elf for the Planescape setting was detailed in The Planewalker's Handbook (1996).
 The half-breed aquatic elf for the Forgotten Realms setting appeared in Sea of Fallen Stars (1999).